powerd6/infra/README.md

 [![Terraform](https://github.com/powerd6/infrastructure/actions/workflows/terraform.yml/badge.svg?event=workflow_dispatch)](https://github.com/powerd6/infrastructure/actions/workflows/terraform.yml)

-Stages are logical separation between systems based on the order they need to be provisioned in.
+Stages are logical separation between systems, and can be, at first-glance, provisioned individually.

-Stages are named with the following convention: `<order>/<name>`.

-Stages with the same order can be executed in parallel.

-Stages can only depend on stages that come before them (with a lower `order` number), and they do so by referencing the remote state.
-This means that anything that will be used by higher stages must be set as an output of the previous stages.
+Stages can only use environment variables or the outputs of other stages as input.

 ### Modules